-These properties are measured from a pair of dome flats, and a pair if darks (matching the DIT \times NDIT of the flats).
-The flats must be exposed to give \sim 20,000 counts (mid-range).
+These properties are measured from a pair of dome flats, and a pair of darks (matching the DIT $\times$ NDIT of the flats).
+The flats must be exposed to give $\sim$ 20,000 counts (mid-range).
 The pipeline calculates readout noise and gain estimates for each read-out channel of each detector (QC parameters).

-(6) Linearity curve of each detector can be determined through a series of \sim 20 dome flats taken
+(6) Linearity curve of each detector can be determined through a series of $\sim$ 20 dome flats taken under constant illumination, at varying exposures, starting at MINDIT, up to just into saturation for all chips.
+The illumination is set to produce $\sim$ 1000 ADU at MINDIT.